mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

     mix pleroma.config delete pleroma frontends
     ```

-which will remove the config from the database.
+Which will remove the config from the database.
 Things should work now.